ahmed-ibrahim-salim/MushafImad/README.md

 2. **Rendering pages**
    - `MushafView` instantiates `ViewModel`, which pulls chapter metadata from `ChaptersDataCache` and prefetches page data.
    - `PageContainer` loads `Page` objects lazily via `RealmService.fetchPageAsync(number:)` and hands them to `QuranPageView`.
-   - `QuranImageProvider` streams line images, ensuring disk and memory caches stay warm around the current page.
+   - `QuranImageProvider` loads line images directly from the bundle with memory caching for fast re-access.
 3. **Audio playback**
    - `ReciterService` exposes reciter metadata, persisting selections via `@AppStorage`.
    - `QuranPlayerViewModel` configures `AVPlayer` with the selected reciter’s base URL and uses `AyahTimingService` to highlight verses in sync with playback.